eSolia/help.esolia.pro/src/prodb/prodb-security-controls_en.md

 Therefore, when changing policy from "Never" to some setting such as "8 hours", the best practice is to have users sign out so that the session cookie is re-created properly.

+> [!CAUTION]
-**Important:** Session cookie recreation _cannot_ be automatically performed from the system side.
-Have users sign out and back in when changing this policy. _Read more_ about PROdb cookies [on this page](/en/prodb/prodb-cookies). {.warning}
+> Session cookie recreation _cannot_ be automatically performed from the system side.
+Have users sign out and back in when changing this policy. _Read more_ about PROdb cookies [on this page](/en/prodb/prodb-cookies).

 <img src="/assets/img/figure-prodb-security-controls-screen-2.png" width="100%" alt="Figure: PROdb Security Controls Screen">